cjaisingh/MPHPC/README.md

 Feature List
 ------------

--   SASS Compilation
+-   Recursive SASS Compilation
+-   Recursive LESS Compilation
--   JavaScript Compilation
+-   Recursive JavaScript Compilation
+-   Dart Compilation
 -   Global Site Settings
 -   Database Class
 -   Forms Class

 To Do
 -----
+-	Compilation
+	-	Need to use a temp working directoy
+	-	Need to generate source maps where possible
+-   Forms

--   Expand forms class to include more input methods
+	-	Expand to include more input methods
 -   Standard for session variables according to page
 -   Calendar Handler
 -   Email Handler